 His name was (and still is) Masatoshi Ogata, and he had a simple dream: to stop driving lorries, and open his own ramen shop.
 So he spent three years perfecting his own recipe, getting friends & family to test it (“Another bowl of ramen?
 Ugh, fiiiiine.”), then built his restaurant with his own hands using scrap wood from a local school.

 Skipping almost half a century later, and in 2017 Masatoshi Ogata himself opened his first London location, where he personally oversaw operations in the kitchen.
-And a mere one year after that, he’s getting a new branch in Soho, in its own Shaftsbury Avenue space which they’ve lined with pale slatted oak and hung with paper lanterns.
+And a mere one year after that, he opened this – a new branch in Soho, located in its own Shaftesbury Avenue space lined with pale slatted oak and hung with paper lanterns.

-The menu will follow the traditional Yamagoya recipe, with classic Japanese small bites (fried pork gyoza, chicken kara-age with a yuzu mayo, etc.) followed by nourishing bowls of ramen.
-The standout is their signature ‘Yamagoya’, made with a tonkotsu broth, and garnished with Japanese chashu pork belly, marinated bamboo shoot, Kikurage mushroom and nori.
+The menu here follows the traditional Yamagoya recipe, with classic Japanese small bites (fried pork gyoza, chicken kara-age with a yuzu mayo, etc.) followed by nourishing bowls of ramen, and the standout dish is the signature ‘Yamagoya’, which is made with a tonkotsu broth and garnished with Japanese chashu pork belly, marinated bamboo shoot, Kikurage mushroom and nori.

-New for the Soho location, they’ve put together Roast Beef ramen topped with slices of rare, locally sourced roast beef, plus leek and spring onion; and a completely vegan Kakiage Curry Rice with fried vegetables, pickled greens, a house special curry, and Japanese rice.
+New for their Soho location is Roast Beef ramen topped with slices of rare, locally-sourced roast beef, plus leek and spring onion; and a completely vegan Kakiage Curry Rice with fried vegetables, pickled greens, a house special curry, and Japanese rice.

 And for dessert?
-They’re bringing back the famous, completely transparent Raindrop Cake, which they debuted in London last year.
-Should you try it?
+Well they’ve only gone and brought back their famous, completely transparent Raindrop Cake which first debuted in London in 2017.
+But should you try it?

 The answer is clear.